microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 string ByteCodeFileUri { get; set; }
 ```

 Set this to a location the application has write access to in order for bytecode to be successfully cached.
-See [EnableByteCodeCaching](#enablebytecodecaching).
+See [`EnableByteCodeCaching`](#enablebytecodecaching).

 ### ```SourceBundleHost```